It is no surprise that abuse damages the victim, even when the abuse is not physical.

 Sometimes the abused victim takes all the negative energy that surrounds him or her and either explodes, becoming aggressive towards others, or implodes and becomes deeply depressed and withdrawn.

-The internal turmoil within the victim can lead to out of out-of-character emotional expressions.
-And for some victims of emotional abuse, they are very bothered by how they have changed for the worse as a result of being around their abusive partner.
+The internal turmoil within the victim can lead to out-of-character emotional expressions.
+Some victims of emotional abuse are very bothered by how they have changed for the worse as a result of being around their abusive partner.

 3. Stress and physical effects

-As a person endures emotional abuse over a period of time, certain long-term effects will take hold and alter the victim's character.
+As a person endures emotional abuse over an extended period of time, certain long-term effects will take hold and alter the victim's character.
 Low self-esteem and low confidence are common psychological effects noted by researchers.

-One of the hallmarks of mental health is strong self-esteem and confidence.
+One of the hallmarks of good mental health is a strong self-esteem and confidence.
 These character traits can only develop and exist when a person's social environment is imbued with respect, love, and sensitivity.
-None of the necessary emotional nutrients needed to build healthy self-esteem and confidence are present in a home broken by abuse.
+None of the necessary emotional ingredients needed to build healthy self-esteem and confidence are present in a home where there is abuse.

-One of the tactics many emotionally abusive individuals use to break the will of his or her partner is to pinpoint areas of insecurity that already exists and play on those points to make them feel worse so as to increase their power and control.
+One of the tactics many emotionally abusive individuals use to break the will of his or her partner is to pinpoint areas of insecurity that already exists and play on those points.
+When their partner is even more demoralized, it it easier to increase their power and control.
 Victims exposed to this cruel and degrading behavior will suffer a loss of confidence and self-esteem.

 Not being able to trust anyone can lead the victim to feel extremely alone and trapped.
 Because of this, it is not uncommon for the a victim of emotional, verbal, sexual, psychological abuse to fear and avoid reaching out to others for help.
 Because of this, it is often difficult to break the cycle of abuse and free the victim.